 Childhood obesity is on the rise and it leads to depression and disease in adulthood.
 Teaching your child healthy habits now will create good habits for the rest of their life.
 These habits will help them live a more fulfilling life.

-Be a role model through example by making healthy food choices and getting daily exercise.
+Be a role model for a family member by making healthy food choices and getting daily exercise.
 Include your child in these habits and teach them about making healthy choices.

 Honesty is an important family value to pass on.
 Sometimes being honest with your kids is one of the hardest things to do.
 Especially when it comes to past mistakes and missteps.
-But it shows your kids that you’re human too and you have made mistakes, but you’ve worked to do better.
+It shows your kids that you’re human too and you have made mistakes, but you’ve worked to do better.
+Honesty is one of the most important character traits a role model can have demonstrating it is a good way to gain trust.

 Being honest can be difficult, and it will come with challenges for young people too.
-However, showing a more vulnerable side of yourself and being honest even when it’s hard, will teach your kids to do the same.
+However, showing a more vulnerable side of yourself and being honest even when it’s hard, is the best way to teach your kids to do the same.

 Honesty in a role model extends beyond just the words you speak.
 It also includes making your life an open book.
 Your kids should feel comfortable asking you anything and understanding who you are.
 Take your kids to work with you so they can see what you do everyday and why it’s important.
 Talk to them about how you create your family budget and what your financial priorities are and why.
 Keeping secrets about things that can help your child learn to be a better person won’t benefit either of you.

-Conclusion- The Qualities Of A Role Model Make Them Natural Leaders
+Why The Qualities Of A Role Model Make Them Good Leaders

-So, there you have nine characteristics of a role model that can serve as roots of action.
+So, there you have ten characteristics of a role model that can serve as roots of action.
 They are a great place to start on your quest for self-improvement.
-As a parent we are role models, whether we intend to be or not, so it is important to try to exhibit good role model qualities.
+As a parent or a community leader we are role modeling all of the time, whether we intend to be or not, so it is important to try to exhibit good role model qualities.

 Don’t let that contribute to parenting stress, rather remember to always do your best and be satisfied with that.
 Remember that you are leading your children through your words and actions.
 True role models walk the talk even in difficult situations.
 They are the kind of people who know how motivate others and make them want to be their best.